Report from the Open Problems Session at OPSFA13: A family of polynomials related to a multiple zeta values identity

 where $\omega=\exp(2\pi i/3)$ is the cubic root of unity.
 Though it is not obvious from the representation, we have $B_n^\alpha(t)\in\mathbb C[t^3]$ for $n=0,1,2,\dots$, so that we can view $B_n^\alpha$ as polynomials in $x=t^3$.
 To prove that $B_n^\alpha(t)\in{\mathbb C}[t^3]$, one can use the $3$-term recurrence relation

-and the initial conditions $B_0^\alpha=1$, $B_1^\alpha=\alpha^2$, satisf\/ied by the polynomials.
+and the initial conditions $B_0^\alpha=1$, $B_1^\alpha=\alpha^2$, satisfied by the polynomials.
 It is not hard to see from the recursion that the $x$-polynomials~$B_n^\alpha$ have degree~$[n/2]$.
 What is more surprising (but observed experimentally only) is that the zeroes of the polynomials are all real and follow a certain distribution on the negative half-line~$(-\infty,0)$.